atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 ## `HookProvided` > `Announce`

 The `announce` function that is provided to each of the `Hook` functions can be used to provide your own screen reader message.
 This message will be immediately read out.
-In order to provide a fast and responsive experience to users **you must provide this message sycnously**.
+In order to provide a fast and responsive experience to users **you must provide this message synchronously**.
 If you attempt to hold onto the `announce` function and call it later it will not work and will just print a warning to the console.
 Additionally, if you try to call `announce` twice for the same event then only the first will be read by the screen reader with subsequent calls to `announce` being ignored and a warning printed.

 ## Step 1: instructions